meghanguo/cs423/README.md

 First open the project in Android Studio and make sure the device list is visible if not.
 It might ask you to enable Dart first.

-Just in case in the terminal of Android Studio, type
+In the Android Studio terminal, make sure you're in the project directory and type

 ```shell
 flutter clean
 flutter pub get
 ```

-In your Mac terminal go to the project directory and go to ios folder instead the directory.
+In your Mac terminal go to the project directory and go to the ios folder inside the directory.
 You should see **Runner.xcworkspace** file.

 Type